 The University provides a suite of academic technologies which are automatically available to you, and others you need to ask for due to licencing.
 Where to start depends on your immediate priorities so it is worth making contact with your campus Learning Technologist.
 In the meantime have a look around the site or view the presentation below for an overview of how these technologies can be used in a range of learning & teaching contexts.

-Moodle Induction for Academics is a course that puts you in the role of a student to experience the full breadth of what Moodle has to offer.
+Moodle Induction is a self-paced course that puts you in the role of a student to experience Moodle’s interactive features.
 It is aimed at academics or any staff who are new to Moodle, or just feel they have never had a chance to explore it properly in their own time.
 Click the above course link, then follow the prompt to enrol yourself and your ready to go!

 How do I access my Moodle modules?